About FIRST® Team 88

 Our team name, TJ², was derived from the partnership between our school (whose mascot is the Trojan) and the Johnson & Johnson Companies.

-Each September, TJ² recruits and welcomes new students from the ranks of Bridgewater-Raynham Regional High School.
-The 80-90 students who initially sign-up for this popular program begin preparing for the upcoming build/competition season by engaging in the many team activities that are required for success; most importantly, fundraising.
-Through sponsorship, our annual Cape Cod Canal Day "bike-a-thon", and Gala Benefit Dinner & Auction, team members race to generate the money that the team depends on.
+Each September, TJ² recruits and welcomes new students from the students of Bridgewater-Raynham Regional High School.
+The 40-50 students who initially sign-up for this popular program begin preparing for the upcoming build/competition season by engaging in the many team activities that are required for success; most importantly, fundraising.
+Through sponsorship, our annual Bike/Walk-a-thon, and our Dinner Auction, team members race to generate the money that the team depends on.

-In early January, TJ² receives, along with more than a thousand teams from across the world, the new "Game" challenge.
-Then, for the next 6, intense weeks, the team strives to design and construct a robot that can successfully meet the challenges of game play.
-Once the completed robot is shipped, team coaches and members prepare for the competitions ahead.
+In early January, TJ², along with several thousand teams from across the world, receives the new "Game" challenge.
+Then, for the next 6 intense weeks, the team strives to design and construct a robot that can successfully meet the challenges of game play.
+Once the robot is built, team coaches and mentors prepare for the competitions ahead.
 Those most dedicated students who have logged enough hours and raised the most money are selected for the "travel team".
-These will be the team representatives at the regional competitions and, with any luck, the National Championship in St. Louis in April.
+These students will be the team representatives at District competitions and, with any luck, the World Championship in Houston, TX in April.

 Our "Specialist" Teams